Nellie King

-Nelson Joseph "Nellie" King (March 15, 1928 – August 11, 2010) was an American professional baseball pitcher for the Pittsburgh Pirates, and later a member of the Pirates' radio announcing team with Bob Prince.
+Nelson Joseph King (March 15, 1928 – August 11, 2010) was an American professional baseball pitcher for the Pittsburgh Pirates, and later a member of the Pirates' radio announcing team with Bob Prince.
 Listed at 6 ft 6 in in height, and weighing 185 lb, King batted and threw right-handed.

 Early life

 In 1936, three years after the death of his father during the height of the Depression, King was sent to board at the Hershey Industrial School in Hershey, Pennsylvania.
 The school was originally established for impoverished, healthy, male orphans who lived in and worked on Milton Hershey's farm homes and attended school until their graduation.
 It was here that Nellie learned a vocation, the love of God and man, and wholesome responsibility.

 Baseball career

 King pitched in the National League from 1954 through 1957 for the Pittsburgh Pirates.
 He finished his career with a 7–5 record and appeared in 95 games, all but four in relief.
 King was originally signed by the St. Louis Cardinals as an amateur free agent in 1946; however, he was traded to the Pirates after the 1948 season.
 As a batter, King holds the major league record for most plate appearances (29) without reaching base.